decipheremory/wintersad/README.md

 `jspm install npm:chimera-header-web-ui`

 Chimera header module currently utilized a lot of the materialized icons.
 Thus please remember to reference the stylesheet within the index.html file.
 Corius based React/Material applciations should already have the lib installed.
 You'll just need to reference it.
+Current header relies on the fontAwesome lib to be installed to your app.

 ```html
 <link rel="stylesheet" href="icons/materialDesign/material-icons.css">